Frequently Asked Questions

 How do I become great with the Mathias Method?

 To become great with anything it takes time, consistent dedication and hard work.
 You can be good at anything by just showing up and performing the minimum.
 However, if you want to be great you have to consistently be better than yesterday for a long time.
-It takes hard work, everyday, over and over again for years to be great.
+It takes hard work, every day, over and over again for years to be great.
 You must put your heart into everything you do surrounding your goal.
 Talent is not enough.
 You must work hard whether there is a foreseeable future or not.
 If you are not already talented, then make yourself talented.
 Be better than yesterday and find a way to progress.
 With the Mathias Method, you can do this by putting your heart into the training and always finding a way to better yourself.
 You should go above and beyond what is written and see that there is always more to it.
-When you are not training your body, then be busy finding other ways to better yourself; whether that be performing in school, learning on your own or doing extra mobility work on off days.
+When you are not training your body, than be busy finding other ways to better yourself; whether that be performing in school, learning on your own or doing extra mobility work on off days.
 Always push for more and keep moving forward.

 What if I do not feel like training or sticking to my program?